algorithmica-org/algorithmica/content/english/hpc/simd/x86-simd.md

 - `_mm256_cmpeq_epi32`: compare 8+8 packed `int`s and return a mask that contains ones for equal element pairs.
 - `_mm256_blendv_ps`: pick elements from one of two vectors according to a mask.

 As you may have guessed, there is a combinatorially very large number of intrinsics.
-A very helpful reference for x86 intrinsics is the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), which has groupings by categories and extensions, descriptions, pseudocode, associated assembly instructions, and their latency and throughput on Intel microarchitectures.
+A very helpful reference for x86 SIMD intrinsics is the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), which has groupings by categories and extensions, descriptions, pseudocode, associated assembly instructions, and their latency and throughput on Intel microarchitectures.
 You may want to bookmark that page.

 The Intel reference is useful when you know that a specific instruction exists and just want to look up its name or performance info.
 When you don't know whether it exists, this [cheat sheet](https://db.in.tum.de/~finis/x86%20intrinsics%20cheat%20sheet%20v1.0.pdf) may do a better job.

+### Instruction Selection

-Also note that compilers do not necessarily pick the exact instruction that you specify.
+Note that compilers do not necessarily pick the exact instruction that you specify.
 Similar to the scalar `c = a + b` we [discussed before](/hpc/analyzing-performance/assembly), there is a fused vector addition instruction too, so instead of using 2+1+1=4 instructions per loop cycle, compiler [rewrites the code above](https://godbolt.org/z/dMz8E5Ye8) with blocks of 3 instructions like this:

 ```nasm
 vmovapd ymm1, YMMWORD PTR a[rax]